-25We held three discussion groups with DHS personnel that facilitate or administer the personnel vetting process.
+We held three discussion groups with DHS personnel that facilitate or administer the personnel vetting process.
 Participants included adjudicators who make vetting determinations (discussion group one); human resources personnel who collect security paperwork (discussion group two); and contracting officer's representatives who assist in gathering security paperwork for contracting candidates (discussion group 3).
 These three discussion groups were comprised of personnel from nine components, DHS Security, and DHS Human Capital.
 We considered DHS Security and DHS Human capital as "components" when tabulating responses.
 Separately, we interviewed component officials from ICE, USCIS, and USSS.
 For purposes of this section of the report, we refer to all officials we held discussions with or interviewed as DHS "staff."
-If a staff member from one component shared a practice, we use the phrase "staff from one components..."
-If two or three staff members from two or three different components shared a practice or agreed with a practice, we use the phrase "staff from many components..."
+If a staff member from one component shared a practice, we use the phrase "staff from one component..."
+If two or three staff members from two or three different components shared a practice or agreed with a practice, we use the phrase: "staff from some components..."
+If four or more staff members from four or more different components agreed with a practice, we use the phrase "staff from many components..."
 We specifically note occasions when multiple staff from one single component agreed with a practice.